How to Water Ivy Plants

 Water can still pool around the roots in your pot if:

 • The drainage hole in the base of the pot becomes blocked with roots or compacted soil.
-If you notice your soil draining slowly then it is worth checking to see whether you should clear the hole in the base to allow water to escape properly.
+If you notice your soil draining slowly, then it is worth checking to see whether you should clear the hole in the base to allow water to escape properly.

 • Saucers and trays underneath your pots.
-Saucers or trays underneath your plant pot to prevent water spilling in your home but you should empty the saucer or tray regularly to prevent water collecting and keeping the soil too damp for your ivy plant.
+Saucers or trays underneath your plant pot to prevent water from spilling in your home but you should empty the saucer or tray regularly to prevent water collecting and keeping the soil too damp for your ivy plant.

 • Decorative outer pots.
-Ivy plants are sometimes sold with decorative outer pots that do not have drainage holes in their base which prevents water escaping and keeps the soil damp causing root rot, so either empty the pot of water regularly or plant in a pot with drainage holes in the base.
+Ivy plants are sometimes sold with decorative outer pots that do not have drainage holes in their base which prevents water from escaping and keeps the soil damp causing root rot, so either empty the pot of water regularly or plant in a pot with drainage holes in the base.

 Key Takeaways:

-• Water ivy plants with a generous soak once every 7 days in during active growth in the Spring and Summer and once every 10 days during Winter.
+• Water ivy plants with a generous soak once every 7 days during active growth in the Spring and Summer and once every 10 days during Winter.
 Mist the leaves with water once per week to increase humidity and slow water loss from the ivy’s leaves.

-• Ivy plants should be planted in well draining potting soil, ideally amended with perlite for improved drainage to prevent root rot and to emulate the soil conditions and levels of soil moisture of the ivy’s native environment.
+• Ivy plants should be planted in well-draining potting soil, ideally amended with perlite, for improved drainage to prevent root rot and to emulate the soil conditions and levels of soil moisture of the ivy’s native environment.

 Recent Posts